Case Studies: Overview

 Case study 1 – Intelligence Agency

-The broadest single tour of provenance evaluation.
-A security-classification scenario over seven agents drives a custom min-clearance semiring, where-provenance, circuit export (PROV-XML, graph-easy), and the full probability-method line-up side by side (possible-worlds, Monte-Carlo, tree-decomposition, and knowledge compilation through d4 / c2d / dsharp / minic2d).
+The broadest tour of provenance evaluation: a security-classification scenario over seven agents drives a custom min-clearance semiring, where-provenance, circuit export, and the full probability-method line-up side by side (possible-worlds, Monte-Carlo, tree-decomposition, and knowledge compilation through d4 / c2d / dsharp / minic2d).
 Start here for a panoramic view.

 Case study 2 – Open Science Database

-Evidence synthesis over a (fictional) biomedical literature corpus: single-source vs. replicated claims, contradictory findings, and strength-of-evidence ranking.
-This is the home of Shapley and Banzhaf values – attributing a result to the studies behind it – alongside counting / why-provenance, a custom evidence-grade semiring, HAVING, and where-provenance.
+Evidence synthesis over a fictional biomedical corpus – single-source vs. replicated claims, contradictions, strength-of-evidence ranking.
+The home of Shapley and Banzhaf values, attributing a result to the studies behind it.

 Case study 3 – Île-de-France Public Transit

 Boolean provenance at real-world scale.
-On the STIF GTFS dataset (hundreds of routes, tens of thousands of stops) it answers a reachability-and-accessibility question – which stops are reachable from Bagneux, and is the whole journey wheelchair-accessible – where a result token is true iff every record along the path carries the accessibility flag.
+On the STIF GTFS dataset (hundreds of routes, tens of thousands of stops) a result token is true iff every record along the path carries the accessibility flag – which stops are reachable from Bagneux by a fully wheelchair-accessible journey?

 Case study 4 – Government Ministers Over Time

 The temporal extension and data-modification tracking.
-Over a database of French and Singaporean ministers, every fact carries a validity interval; the study demonstrates time-travel, history, timeslice, and an INSERT / DELETE round-trip that is then rolled back with undo.
+Over French and Singaporean ministers every fact carries a validity interval; the study time-travels, takes history and timeslices, and rolls back an INSERT / DELETE round-trip with undo.

 Case study 5 – Wildlife Photo Archive